 Configuration of QoS assignment for vSRVCC as defined in 3GPP TS 23.203 [65] needs to be aligned with the initial filter criteria and SCC AS determination that a session is subject to vSRVCC as defined in 3GPP TS 23.216 [5].

 When SRVCC enhanced with ATCF is used, the SRVCC and vSRVCC procedures assume that all sessions subject to SRVCC and vSRVCC are anchored in the same ATCF.
+When 5G SRVCC is used, the SRVCC procedures assume that all sessions subject to SRVCC are anchored in the same ATCF.